How Much Microgreens to Eat Per Day?

 The USDA reports that just one out of 10 adults eats the daily RDA of vegetables and fruits.

-Because so many people do have difficulty adding fresh vegetables to their daily meals, adding more microgreens (especially those you've grown yourself) to your diet is a perfect way to develop healthier eating habits in a delicious, bright, colorful, and tasty way.
+Because so many people have difficulty adding fresh vegetables to their daily meals, adding more microgreens (especially those you’ve grown yourself) to your diet is a perfect way to develop healthier eating habits in a delicious, bright, colorful, and tasty way.

 So, yes, you should be eating more microgreens!